erooke/iowa-tdv/dreimac.md

 5. Clone the DREiMac project by running `git clone https://github.com/ctralie/DREiMac.git`
 6. Enter the DREiMac project by running `cd DREiMac`
+7. Install DREiMac by running `python setup.py install`
-7. You can now run the notebooks by running `jupyter notebook` and navigating to the notebooks folder
+8. You can now run the notebooks by running `jupyter notebook` and navigating to the notebooks folder

 ## Returning